 - 2 inch and larger – $100 per inch or fraction thereof

 - Service is cancelled; provided, however, that any unpaid charges will first be deducted from the deposit; or

 - The customer has 12 consecutive months of satisfactory payment history.

 Utility customers have 16 days from the date the bill is mailed to pay the balance due on their account without penalty.
 The payment due date is noted on each bill you receive.
 Any due date falling on a weekend or holiday will be extended to the following business day.
 Payments made after the payment due date are subject to a late fee.
 Late fees are assessed on the day after the due date and are 10 percent of the past due balance or $2.50, whichever is greater.
 For payment options go to Make a Payment.

 Residential customers over 60 years of age can apply in writing to waive late fees up to 25 days beyond original due date.

 Service may be disconnected if payment has not been received within 14 days of the bill due date.
-To have service restored on the next business day, the customer must pay the past due balance plus the service fee of $50 if during normal business hours.
+To have service restored on the next business day, the customer must pay the past due balance plus the service fee of $50 during normal business hours.
 To have service restored on the same day, the customer must pay the past due balance plus the service fee of $75 during normal business hours.
 To have your service restored, contact the Utility Billing office.